terrifictechbots/test/git_use.md

 # How to use git
-I forked terrifictechbots test repository on Github so I could make changes to it without affecting the main branch (normally called "upstream").
+To use it as an example, I forked terrifictechbots SKYSTONE_20 repository on Github so I could make changes to it without affecting the team's code (normally called "upstream").
-My fork of the test repo lives here: https://github.com/jardiamj/test.git
+My fork of the test repo lives here: https://github.com/jardiamj/SKYSTONE_20.git

-I will follow each one of the following steps in order.
+I will use my fork of the repository to demostrate the git commands and Android Studio menu options.

 ---